"A Worthy Successor"

 Despite some light sexual innuendo and brief, but light, foul language, THE PINK PANTHER has a strong moral worldview.
 Bumbling, clueless and conceited though he may be, Martin’s Clouseau is a decent, earnest fellow who has a heart for catching criminals, promoting justice and serving his country.
 Also despite the sexual innuendo, marriage and fidelity are implicitly extolled in one minor sub-plot at the end.
 Final judgment?
 Based on the one screening, we give the new PINK PANTHER three stars and a Minus One caution for children aged eight through 13.
 It is not a movie for children under age eight.

+The new PINK PANTHER remake stars Steve Martin as the bumbling Inspector Clouseau.
+Clouseau must contend with a thief, a killer, his deceitful boss, and two spies: all in his first case.
+Someone has killed the coach for the French soccer team and taken the coach's Pink Panther diamond ring.
+Could it be the coach's beautiful girlfriend?
+His business partner?
+The team trainer?
+A business rival?
+Or someone else?
+Clouseau must find the killer before his wily boss, Chief Inspector Dreyfus, finds a way to take the case and get all the glory.
 No one can truly replace Peter Sellers as Inspector Clouseau, but Steve Martin makes a worthy successor in this remake.
 Martin brings an absurdist, lanky quality to the character in several very funny scenes.
 The script he co-wrote has some good plot twists too.
 Despite light sexual innuendo and brief, but light, foul language, THE PINK PANTHER has a strong moral worldview.
 Bumbling, clueless and conceited though he may be, Martin's Clouseau is a decent, earnest fellow who has a heart for catching criminals, promoting justice and serving his country.
 Caution is advised, however, for children age eight through 13.